Filter your visits

 Hostnames are compared in lowercase.
 You can enter example.com without https://; Kobbe normalizes full URLs to their hostname if you paste one. example.com and www.example.com match each other automatically, so you do not need to add both.

-Use hostname rules when you use a custom collect endpoint (proxy): the tracker sends the page hostname on the visitor’s site so exclusions still work.
+Use hostname rules when you use first-party collect or a custom collect endpoint: the tracker sends the page hostname on the visitor’s site so filters still work.

 Country rules